11 Best Business Bank Accounts for LLC in 2025

 • High early withdrawal penalties on CDs

-US Bank has a range of great products and services.
+Why we chose it: U.S. Bank has a range of great products and services.
 Its lending options are its strongest selling point.
-It’s a good choice for any business that has a low transaction count.
-Read our in-depth review on US bank to learn more about its services.
-Sign up today.
+It’s a good choice for any business with a low transaction count.
+Read our in-depth review of U.S. Bank to learn more about its services.

 Oxygen – Best For Freelancers

-In fact, Oxygen is explicitly aimed at trendy small business owners or freelancers, with your choice of element-themed business bank account online.
+Oxygen is explicitly aimed at trendy small business owners or freelancers, with your choice of an element-themed business bank account online.
 Don’t let the fancy presentation put you off, though, as it has some features that make it one of the best business bank accounts for freelancers, like cell phone and lost luggage protection.
 Perhaps most importantly, Oxygen will help you form an LLC with its business registration services.

 Fees